Clinton County Vehicle Impound Guide

 After Retrieval

-- Document any damage immediately: Thoroughly inspect your car for any damage that may have occurred while it was impounded.
+- Inspect the vehicle immediately before leaving the lot: Before driving away, carefully inspect your vehicle for any damage that may have occurred while it was impounded.